leon4rd/test/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Leather is great for sneaking around because it's made of hide.